 #9 Bernese Mountain Dog

-These gentle giants are calm, docile, and make great companions.
+These gentle giants are calm, docile, and make great companions as emotional support dogs.
 Plus, they’re sturdy enough to handle any weather conditions, so they’re perfect for those who live in colder climates.

 Bernese mountain dogs harbor undying devotion to their owner and they’re a perfect fit if you’re an active, outdoorsy person.